Prostitute scandal posed no risk to Obama: Napolitano

 Obama on Tuesday called the Secret Service agents involved in the scandal a "couple of knuckleheads" and had previously said he would be "angry" if the accusations proved true.

-(Additional reporting by Missy Ryan; Editing by Vicki Allen, Marilyn W. Thompson and Philip Barbara)
+(Additional reporting by Alister Bull; Editing by Vicki Allen, Marilyn W. Thompson and Philip Barbara)